Stevada/IDM-VTON-training/README.md

 </div>

-This is the official implementation of the paper ["Improving Diffusion Models for Authentic Virtual Try-on in the Wild"](https://arxiv.org/abs/2403.05139).
+This is the unofficial training implementation of the paper ["Improving Diffusion Models for Authentic Virtual Try-on in the Wild"](https://arxiv.org/abs/2403.05139).

 Star ⭐ us if you like it!